Ensure Academic Growth

 Q2.
 What are some times table games?

 A great times tables game is “guess the expressions”, where the organizer says a number and you write down as many expressions as you can in a limited amount of time.
 The product of those expressions should be the said number.
-The person with the most correct answers will win.
+The person with the most correct answers wins.

 Q3.
 How do you teach multiplication to struggling students?